 Sergeant Cren Dennard wipes his fingers with the dirty rag from his back pocket and steps away from the open hood.
 "You can wait the hour for them to deliver the new fan belt, or you can order the tow truck to take you and your Jaguar back to New Orleans.
 I done told you the tow won't be here for another two hours or so."

 "Mister, I been fixin' whatever type of engine the military could throw at me while I was in the service.
-I can do this job with the three toes left on my right foot, but not while it's hot and smokin' like this.
-It's just as well the belt takes an hour to get here," he says.
+Heck, I can do this job with the three toes left on my right foot.
+But it's still hot and smokin', so It's just as well the belt takes an hour to get here," he says.

-One strap on his camouflage, cover-all outfit slides from his shoulder exposing more of the dense hair covering his back and chest.
+One strap on his camouflage cover-all slides from his shoulder exposing more of the dense hair covering his back and chest.
 At least there aren't any flecks of food and dirt entangled there like there are in his beard.
-He looks around and picks up one of those clipboards with the pen dangling from the chain.
-I guess he senses that I am resigned to stay and get the damned thing fixed at his garage so he shoves the board at my belly.
-The one printed sheet of paper trapped by the spring clamp flaps in the dry Louisiana breeze.
+He looks around and picks up one of those clipboards with the pen dangling at the end of its chain.
+He senses that I am resigned to stay and get the damned thing fixed at his garage so he shoves the board at my belly.
+The one printed sheet of paper trapped by the spring clamp flaps in the playful Louisiana breeze.

 "Here, sign this sheet and print your name.
 It says you'll pay for the labor and the cost of the belt."

 I do not like his attitude.
 Don't like it at all.
 I didn't go through four years of law school at LSU to have some hairy mechanic shove stuff at me.
 A man needs to be well groomed at all times.
 The only reason I don't pick him apart is because he is a veteran.
 His rank and full name are on ample display in and out of the garage.
-Lots of framed photos of him and his buddies in some God awful war zone, are leaning up against anything that's standing still.
-The one he seems most proud of hangs on a door just off the garage bay with him receiving the purple heart medal under a tent in the desert.
+Lots of framed photos of him and his buddies in some God awful war zone are leaning up against anything standing still.
+The one he seems most proud of hangs on the bathroom door just off the garage bay with him receiving the purple heart medal under a tent in the desert.
 He was still on crutches with his foot bandaged, but he stands at erect salute.
 The capital letters 'B' and 'OOM' are the only ones visible outside the photo frame on the door.
 Still though, Vet or no Vet, he needs to watch his sass around me.
-I have been known to stiff a vendor or two if they piss me off enough.
+I have been known to stiff a vendor or two if I've been pissed off enough.

 The Louisiana summer sun is relentless.
 It's half past the noon hour and it feels like it's hovering directly over my head.
-It's so hot, it seems my shadow has taken refuge under my shoes.
+It's so hot, my shadow has the presence of mind to take refuge under my shoes.
 I stand in the middle of Dennard's lube and oil forecourt, not knowing what to do for the next precious million seconds of my eternity.
 The smell of aged petroleum evaporating from the cracked concrete irritates my sinuses and I can see how the heat shreds at the air just above the ground.
 I peek inside the tiny office to see if he has a cooler of drinks for customers.

 I toss my tie atop my jacket, unclip both cufflinks and roll up my sleeves.
 I hate to crease my custom tailored white shirt, but I have nothing else on my legal calendar.
 My cufflinks make an odd noise as they bounce off the box of smokes I have in my pants pocket and I fight off the urge to light one of those smooth cigs up right here.